buppyio/bpy/doc/man/1/bpy_mv.md

 # Name

-bpy put - move a file or folder
+bpy mv - move a file or folder

 # Synopsis